snadi/java-unittest-bank/README.md

-# Bank Account Example - Unit Testing with Coverage
+# Bank Account Example - Starter Java repo for testing and CI

-This Java project demonstrates unit testing and code coverage using a simple `BankAccount` class.
+This Java project is a starter repo that is used for teaching unit testing, code coverage, and CI using a simple `BankAccount` class.
 The project includes methods for depositing, withdrawing, and transferring funds with basic validation rules.
 We will implement unit tests using [JUnit](https://junit.org/junit5/), and we will measure code coverage with [JaCoCo](https://www.jacoco.org/jacoco/trunk/doc/).

 Note that the pom.xml file is already configured to run JaCoCo.